• Skip to primary navigation

 • Scrape the sides of the blender a few times and add some water if you like thin chutney.

-• Check for salt and add some more if needed and blend once again.
+• Check for salt, add some more if needed, and blend once again.

 Make The Tempering

-• Heat vegetable oil in a small skillet over medium-high heat.
+• Heat oil in a small skillet over medium-high heat.

 • Once the oil is hot, add mustard seeds and white urad dal.

 • Fry until the dal turns golden brown (40-60 seconds).
-Keep stirring while frying using a small spoon.
+Stir continuously while frying using a small spoon.

 • Add whole dry red chilies, curry leaves, and asafetida and fry for 2-3 seconds.

 • Pour the tempering over the chutney and mix well.
-Serve at room temperature.
+Serve at room temperature or chilled.

 • Tip – Save some tempering for garnishing.